camaraproject/Commonalities/documentation/API-design-guidelines.md

 3. **Mechanism economics**.
 The design should be as simple as possible.
 All component interfaces and interactions between them should be simple enough to understand.
 4. **Full mediation**.
 A system must validate access rights to all of its resources to ensure that they are allowed and must not rely on the cached permissions array.
 If the level of access to a certain resource is revoked, but that is not reflected in the permissions matrix, it would violate security.
 5. **Open Design**.
 This principle underlines the importance of building a system in an open way, without secret and confidential algorithms.
 6. **Separation of privileges**.
-Granting permissions to an entity should not be based purely on a single condition, a combination of conditions based on resource type is a better idea.
+Granting permissions to an entity should not be based purely on a single condition, a combination of conditions based on a resource type is a better idea.
 7. **Least Common Mechanism**.
 It refers to the risk of sharing state between different components.
 If one can corrupt the shared state, then it can corrupt all other components that depend on it.
 8. **Psychological acceptance**.
-This principles states that the security mechanisms must not make the resource more difficult to access than if the security mechanisms were not present.
+This principle states that the security mechanisms must not make the resource more difficult to access than if the security mechanisms were not present.
 In short, security should not worsen the user experience (restfulapi.net,2021)

 <font size="3"><span style="color: blue"> Good practices to secure REST APIs </span></font>